 “My faith journey,” she said, “has been influenced and led by the United Women in Faith (formerly United Methodist Women) purpose, growing up with a mother and grandmother who were both members and my choice to become a UWF member at 12 years old.
 I could recite the purpose before I could read chapter books.
 The foundation they laid for caring for issues of women, youth and children in our local communities and around the world sparked my yearning for mission work.”

-In college, Ms. Prim was selected to be part of the College/University Consultative Board of the former Women’s Division, where she “got to know much more about the greater church and our mission work around the world through our ‘from everywhere to everywhere’ practices,” she said.
+In college, Joy was selected to be part of the College/University Consultative Board of the former Women’s Division, where she gained greater knowledge and appreciation of United Methodist global mission work through its “from everywhere to everywhere” practices, she said.

 Joy was inspired to apply for the Mission Intern Program, a forerunner to Global Mission Fellows.
 “When I let myself learn about the migrant communities and share my own reflections,” she said, “the more I was feeling at home and realizing that I was called to do this as my vocation.”
 For her domestic placement, Joy served with the Filipino Migrant Center in Long Beach, California.
 She helped to empower many through education and handling cases on labor issues, immigration and human trafficking.

 After her mission internship, she provided direct services and advocacy to address human rights issues in California and beyond.
 She assisted Filipino migrant workers and volunteered with the California-Pacific Annual Conference Justice and Compassion EMT, as well as the International Coalition for Human Rights in the Philippines.